Vi19Z/VI19Z/docs/julep-concepts.md

 5. **Document References**: The API returns information about documents referenced during the interaction, useful for providing citations or sources.

-By leveraging these features, developers can create sophisticated, context-aware chat interactions that integrate seamlessly with other Julep components like tools, documents, and background tasks.
+By leveraging these features, developers can create sophisticated, context-aware chat interactions that integrate seamlessly with other VI19Z components like tools, documents, and background tasks.

 ### Chat Endpoints